theMindDeveloper/LargeLanguageMind/notes/2025-11-29-Neuromorphic_Hardware_vs_Software-Simulated_Neurons.md

 ---

 ## Disclaimer
-This note reflects my current understanding as of 2025.
+This note reflects only my current understanding of neuromorphic computing, hardware, and machine learning at the time of writing.
-It is not meant to be authoritative; its purpose is to track my learning process and refine my intuition about the relationship between hardware, biology, and modern AI.
+It is not meant to be a formal academic text, and some explanations are intentionally simplified.
+I have tried to fact-check the main claims and avoid obvious misunderstandings, but there may still be gaps or inaccuracies.
+The purpose of this document is to track my own learning process, not to present a final or authoritative view on the topic.

 ---